TheArchSeal/Minesweeper/README.md

 * dim=\<n>,\<m> - Sets field width to n and height to m
 * mc=\<n>       - Sets field mine count to n
 * mp=\<n>       - Sets field mine count to n percent of cell count
+* --help        - List all valid commands
+* --keybinds    - List all keybinds

 Rightmost argument take priority and percentage is calculated last.
 \